cayusmatias/mtg-bip39/README.md

 ## Description

 Magic BIP-39 Mapper is a project that bridges the world of Magic: The Gathering (MTG) and cryptocurrency security using the BIP-39 list.
-Through an innovative method, the project associates words from the BIP-39 list, used to generate cryptocurrency wallet seeds, with specific MTG cards.
+Through an innovative method, the project associates words from the BIP-39 list, used to generate bitcoin wallet seeds, with specific MTG cards.
 This mapping is carried out using eight specific MTG collections, each containing at least 256 cards, allowing a direct correspondence between each word from the BIP-39 list and a unique card within these collections.

 The collections used in this project are: